pydantic/pydantic/docs/integrations/plugins.md

 !!! warning "Experimental feature"
-    Plugins support is experimental and is subject to change.
+    Plugins support is experimental and is subject to change in minor releases.
-    The Plugins API should not be considered stable!
+    Developing plugins is not recommended until the feature becomes stable.

 Pydantic allows users to create plugins that can be used to extend the functionality of the library.